What is Pratyabhijñā?

 Where it shows up in the index

-The school's textual lineage is not directly indexed in English translation in the current corpus — the surviving Pratyabhijñā literature reaches present-day English readers mostly through the scholarly editions of Mark Dyczkowski, Bettina Bäumer and Alexis Sanderson rather than through the practitioner-author voices the rest of the index favours.
+The Pratyabhijñā school's texts reach English readers mainly through the scholarly editions of Mark Dyczkowski, Bettina Bäumer, and Alexis Sanderson rather than through the practitioner authors the rest of the index favours.
 The recognition the school formalises enters the corpus through its contemporary tantric and non-dual descendants.
-Sadhguru is the visible Śaiva-tantric voice — his *Inner Engineering: A Yogi's Guide to Joy* and the longer *Inner Engineering Online* curriculum carry the recognition framing under different vocabulary, and the Śāmbhavī Mahāmudrā *kriyā* that anchors his programmes derives its name from an epithet of Śiva.
-Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's potential thread the same recognition-frame through different registers.
-The recognition the school argues for is, structurally, the same recognition the direct-path lineages point at in a different vocabulary: Nisargadatta Maharaj in *I Am That* treats the recognition as not requiring construction, and Rupert Spira's longer-form *How the Infinite Knows the Finite* and his answer to the question of how intellectual understanding becomes lived knowing make the same claim in the contemporary English idiom — the practitioner has not lost what the practice is meant to disclose.
+Sadhguru is the visible Śaiva-tantric voice in the index.
+His *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online curriculum carry the recognition framing under different vocabulary.
+The Śāmbhavī Mahāmudrā *kriyā* that anchors his programmes takes its name from an epithet of Śiva.
+His talk on disability and spiritual practice and his short talk on unlocking the mind's potential carry the same recognition-frame through different registers.
+The recognition the school argues for is structurally the same recognition the direct-path lineages point at in different vocabulary.
+Nisargadatta Maharaj in *I Am That* treats recognition as not requiring construction.
+Rupert Spira's *How the Infinite Knows the Finite* and his answer to how intellectual understanding becomes lived knowing make the same claim in contemporary English.

 What it isn't

-Pratyabhijñā is not a meditative state, a particular concentration, or a generated experience.
-The school is precise on this point: the recognition is structurally different from the savikalpa and *nirvikalpa samādhi* absorptions the Patañjali tradition catalogues, because those are temporary mental states (arising, persisting, ceasing) and the recognition is the always-already condition of which any state is one appearance.
-Treating the recognition as a state to be entered is the practitioner-side error the doctrine is most often invoked to correct.
 The school is also not generic non-dualism.
-It differs from Advaita Vedānta in affirming the world as real (a genuine appearance of consciousness rather than a conventional appearance to be transcended), and in integrating tantric body-, breath- and energy-practices (mantra, mudrā, kuṇḍalinī) into the path from the beginning rather than treating them as preliminaries to be set aside.
-And — despite a certain modern yoga-studio reception — the doctrine is not a license for an erotic or sensuous spirituality: the Trika literature is a rigorous philosophical school whose acknowledgement of the body is part of a systematic non-dualism, not a sanction for the neo-tantra the West has often imported under the same name.
+It is positionally close to the recognition Advaita Vedānta formalises through the *mahāvākyas* (tat tvam asi, aham brahmāsmi), but differs in treating the world as a genuine appearance of consciousness rather than something to be transcended.
+It integrates tantric body-, breath-, and energy-practices from the beginning: mantra, mudrā, kuṇḍalinī.
+These are not treated as preliminaries to set aside.
+And despite a certain modern yoga-studio reception, the doctrine is not a licence for erotic or sensuous spirituality.
+The Trika literature is a rigorous philosophical school.
+Its acknowledgement of the body is part of a systematic non-dualism, not a sanction for the neo-tantra the West has often imported under the same name.